 Yoga Poses for Perimenopause and Menopause

-Menopause brings with it many challenges, as you have to deal with annoying symptoms like hot flashes, night sweats, low sex drive, and weight gain.
+Menopause brings with it many challenges, mostly in the form of annoying symptoms like hot flashes, night sweats, low sex drive, and weight gain.
 These symptoms result in a lot of stress, anxiety, and lack of confidence.
 As a result, a woman needs to find techniques that could help her find relief and lower the stress of menopause.
 One of these techniques is yoga.
 Yoga combines breathing with physical exercise and is a practice respected all over the world for its health benefits.
 To help improve your symptoms, here are yoga poses for perimenopause and menopause.

 Benefits of Yoga for Menopause